BlockFi seeks protection as FTX collapse rattles crypto

 Cryptocurrencies were in retreat Monday in what has already been a disastrous year.
 Bitcoin, among the most widely traded cryptocurrencies, has plunged almost 70% in 2022 to below $16,000 apiece.

 BlockFi Inc., which was founded in 2017, said bankruptcy protection will allow it to stabilize the company and restructure.
-That restructuring will include an attempt to recover all obligations that it is owed by its counterparties, including FTX and associated corporate entities.
+That restructuring will include an attempt to recover all obligations that it is owed by its counterparties, including FTX.
 BlockFi, which was bailed out by Sam Bankman-Fried’s FTX early last summer, said it anticipates recoveries from FTX will be delayed.

 FTX filed for bankruptcy protection earlier this month.
-At the time, BlockFi announced on Twitter that it wasn't able to do business as usual and was pausing client withdrawals as a result of FTX's implosion.
+BlockFi said that because of the FTX collapse, it was no longer able to do business as usual and was pausing client withdrawals.

 “With the collapse of FTX, the BlockFi management team and board of directors immediately took action to protect clients and the company,” Mark Renzi of Berkeley Research Group, BlockFi’s financial advisor, said in a prepared statement Monday.